tuanbs/to-do-mobile-app/CODE_FLOW.md

 }
 ```

-Now we're able to run the app using the new structure.
+Now we're able to run the app using our own new folder structure.
+Make sure there's no error before moving to next step.

-### Navigate with named route.
+## Navigate between components using named route.

 Similar to `Angular` and `React`, in `Flutter` we can show the component based on its route name.
-Here I'm using `onGenerateRoute` to define routes.
-Modify `MyApp` component as following:
+Here I'm using `onGenerateRoute` to define app's routes.
+Let's modify the `MyApp` component as following:

+#### `lib/my_app.dart`

 ```dart
 class MyApp extends StatelessWidget {
   @override